The End of Everything How Wars Descend into Annihilation

 $22.74

-Newly updated for the paperback edition, this instant bestseller explains how and why some societies chose to destroy their foes, and warns that similar wars of obliteration are possible in our time
+A major military historian explains how and why some societies chose to destroy their foes, and warns that similar wars of obliteration are possible in our time.

 War can settle disputes, topple tyrants, and bend the trajectory of civilization—sometimes to the breaking point.
 From Troy to Hiroshima, moments when war has ended in utter annihilation have reverberated through the centuries, signaling the end of political systems, cultures, and epochs.
 Though much has changed over the millennia, human nature remains the same.
 Modern societies are not immune from the horror of a war of extinction.